-Cash inflows for the year ended 31 March 2015 included: £334,593k from senior debt holders; £45,592k from holders of subordinated debt; and £51k by way of equity share capital and an outflow of £4,047k for the Repayment of Senior Debt.
-The year ended 31 March 2015 cash inflows were used to finance the acquisition of the Transmission owner asset and to finance the initial working capital requirements of the Group.
+Cash inflows for the year ended 31 March 2015 included: £334,593k from senior debt holders; £45,592k from holders of subordinated debt; and £51k by way of equity share capital and £4,047k of Repayment of Senior Debt.
+The year ended 31 March 2015 cash inflows were used to finance the acquisition of the Transmission owner asset and to finance the initial working capital requirements of the Company.